hetalang/heta-specifications/math.md

 ## Identifiers

 The identifiers inside expressions should be interpreted as references to the values of `Record` or `Const` instances.
-The math expression `one::p1 .= 1*y` implies there is constant or record in anonimous or `one` namespace with the id `y`.
+The math expression `p1 .= 1*y` implies there is constant or record with the id `y`.

 ## Operators